Anuragsahoo-IIITG/Wearable-LED-Light-Show-Shirt/README.md

 ## 👋 Dear Friends and Well-Wishers

-I’ve been preparing detailed **README documentation** for my three major projects.
+I’ve been preparing detailed **README documentation** for my three projects.
 So far, I’ve completed the documentation for the **RC-Warship Project** 🚢.

 ---